rurre/rurre.github.io/docs/warudo-exporter/features/normalize-avatar.md

 This feature comes with the following option(s):

-## Reset Pose to Humanoid Rig Config Pose:
+## Reset Pose to Humanoid Rig Config Pose
-This option resets avatar's pose in the scene to the pose it has in the humanoid rig config, which should be a T Pose.
-A T Pose in the scene is required for normalizing to work correctly, otherwise the default pose in Warudo might look wrong.
+This option resets your avatar's pose in the scene to the pose it has in the humanoid rig config, which should be a T Pose.
+A T Pose is required for normalizing to work correctly, otherwise the default pose in Warudo might look wrong.
 An A pose, for example, will lead to the arms pointing too far behind the avatar's back.
+This option fixes these issues for you.